gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Is that better?"

 Her mother sighed, just as her own mother once had.
-" I suppose.
+"I suppose.
 You still look like you've been possessed by lightning.
 Now let's go—I don't want to keep them waiting."

 They walked through the village together, squinting against the sharp-edged morning sun.
+The storm had swept through in the night, leaving little right-angled puddles between the cobblestones.
 The air smelled of pine smoke and fried eggs.
-People sat in twos and threes on stools outside their houses wearing goofskin jackets or thick sweaters above sturdy trousers and sturdier boots.
+People sat in twos and threes on stools outside their houses wearing camel wool jackets or thick sweaters above sturdy trousers and sturdier boots.
-They knitted, peeled potatoes, or picked spiderwebs apart and wound the strands onto spools as if the previous day had never happened.
+They knitted, peeled potatoes, or picked spiderwebs apart and wound the strands onto spools.

-But Indy had to stop to answer the same questions every dozen strides.
+Indy had to stop to answer the same questions every dozen strides.
 How were the soldiers getting on?
 What did they think of the village?
 "We're on our way to ask," she replied over and over again.

 Many of the village's elders didn't bother to hide their unhappiness about their guests, but the only really sour face was Aft's.
-"Has that tiger eaten anyone yet?" he asked, forcing an awl through a scrap of leather.
+"Has the tiger eaten anyone yet?" he asked, forcing an awl through a scrap of leather.
-"Or is he too busy racing around on rooftops?"
 Indy gave him the same reply she had given everyone else.

-Noxy felt nearly frantic with impatience by the time she and her mother reached the trading hall.
+Noxy was struggling to hide her impatience by the time she and her mother reached the trading hall.
-She knew that talking to people was the most important part of being reeve, and her mother liked doing it, but what if someone else was already showing the tiger's boy around the village?
+She knew that talking to people was the most important part of being reeve, and that her mother liked doing it, but did they *have* to walk this slowly?

-She needn't have worried.
+When they finally reached the trading hall,
-Sergeant Dorbu was sitting on the guesthouse steps with the village's children cross-legged on the stones in front of him.
+Sergeant Dorbu was sitting on its steps with a circle of children standing in front of him.
-Sensy and Rash looked up as Noxy arrived.
 Noxy blinked.
-Had they been holding hands?
+Had Sensy and Rash been holding hands?

-"And this is called a greave," the sergeant said, pointing at the armored front of his boot.
+"And this is called a greave," the sergeant said, pointing at the plated front of his boot.
-"It's to protect me from vampire mice.
+"It's to keep me safe from squirrels.
 See?"
 He tapped it with his fingernail.
 "They could bite that if they wanted, but all they'd do is blunt their teeth."